jcalvinowens/relayclock/README.md

 for USA/California daylight savings time through 2025.

 The STM32 is powered by a CR2032 battery.
-The MCU draws ~1-2mA for ~200ms each minute when updating the digits, and ~4uA when sleeping, so the battery will hopefully last a few years (we're six months into testing...).
+The MCU draws ~1-2mA for ~200ms each minute when updating the digits, and ~4uA when sleeping.
+All three of the v1.2 prototypes were correct within ten minutes after 18 months of being unplugged.

 ![](img/current.jpg)